What I’m doing now

 This will be an all-singing, all-dancing directory of long-distance hiking trails, combining my passion for the outdoors and promoting dirtbag inclusivity with my data architecture and web skills.
 I’m really excited to make this come to fruition.

-CURRENTLY IN: Arequipa, Peru (-5 GMT)
+CURRENTLY IN: San Diego (-7 GMT)

 Bruce Chatwin, Songlines